 The Fund has invested in four real estate investment properties in the Kingdom of Saudi Arabia.
 As it is invested in a single industry sector and in a single country, no segment information has been presented.

-18. DIVIDEND DISTRIBUTION
+19. DIVIDEND DISTRIBUTION

-There is no dividend distribution for the year ended 31 December 2023 (2022: SAR 8,586,000 was paid to unitholders).
+There is no dividend distribution for the year ended 31 December 2024 (2023: SAR Nil).